eraybasar/pesdk-docs/_guides/html5/v5/introduction/customization/component.md

 ```
 ## ToolbarItem
 This will replace the icons in the `toolbar`.
-Available only in `Advanced UI`.
+Available only in `AdvancedUI`.

 The React component Props `icon`, `label`, `isActive`, `onClick` has be handled for this customization.
 You can choose to use the default icons or replace them with your own icons.